AriFordsham/GHCWiki/deterministic-builds.md

 At this moment we don't need it, but judging by the comments on [\#4012](https://gitlab.haskell.org//ghc/ghc/issues/4012) some people would and we might in the future.
+To the best of my knowledge it just works.

 ## Previous discussions